Manu58/RepData_PeerAssessment1/PA1_template.md

 We should first understand the behavior of the step density over time.

-We first calculate the average daily steps, skipping the missing data for now.
+Hereto we first calculate the average daily steps, skipping the missing data for now.

 First we check what the minimum number of observations per day is